 Sexual Assault Response & Advocacy

-Once volunteers have been selected and trained, a SARA volunteer will be reached, by phone or text, day or night.
-Our volunteers will be there to listen.
-They will be well trained and will provide you with the information about accessing resources, about your options and about what to expect if you choose to go to the hospital or file a complaint with the police.
-We anticipate going live on telephone and text in February 2022.
+Our first group of volunteers have been selected and trained.
+So now a SARA volunteer will be reached, by phone or text, day or night at (709)216-4357.
+Our volunteers are there to listen.
+They are well trained and will provide you with the information about accessing resources, about your options and about what to expect if you choose to go to the hospital or file a complaint with the police.

-Communication with SARA volunteers will be confidential (however this confidentiality does not extend to information regarding cases of immediate danger for the caller, a third party, danger/abuse of minors or as ordered by subpoena).
+Communication with SARA volunteers is confidential (however this confidentiality does not extend to information regarding cases of immediate danger for the caller, a third party, danger/abuse of minors or as ordered by subpoena).

 Our volunteers become part of a dedicated group of people who provide an invaluable service to our community and to survivors of sexual violence in Corner Brook and the surrounding areas.
 Involvement with SARA gives volunteers the opportunity to gain experience, knowledge, and skills in many areas, including crisis intervention, advocacy, not-for-profit organizations, and a variety of issues related to violence.